Armada2508/Jerry/README.md

 ### runServerCommands.py
 Use this to perform various operations on the pi. <br>
 Flags: <br>
 `-u` - Uploads new files to the pi.
-Must be specfied in the file right now its Server.py and Classes.py<br>
+Must be specified in the file right now its Server.py and Classes.py<br>
 `-k` - Kills all python programs on the pi.
 Should use this when uploading files.<br>
 `-p` - Runs the pigpio daemon on the pi to allow interacting with gpio.<br>
 `-r` - Runs the Server.py file to start the code.<br>